Okay, now we’re going to talk about receptors

 receptors on your heart?

-If a beta- adrenergic agonist,
+If a beta- adrenergic antagonist,

 or we call them beta-blocker, that’s a drug,